whomwah/rqrcode_core/README.md

   * Level :q 25% of code can be restored
   * Level :h 30% of code can be restored (default :h)

-mode   - the mode of the qrcode (defaults to alphanumeric or byte_8bit, depending on the input data):
+mode - the mode of the QR Code (defaults to alphanumeric or byte_8bit, depending on the input data, only used when data is a string):
   * :number
   * :alphanumeric
   * :byte_8bit